‘Never Trump’ Republicans went Democrat in 2018. Are they gone for good?

 “What these people are evaluating the president's job performance on is his conduct and behavior in office, not the state of the economy,” he said.

-In 2018, Democratic women ran for office, donated to candidates, and participated in activism in historic numbers, and there's plenty of signs that Trump's personal attitude toward women and dismissal of high-profile sexual misconduct claims boosted Democratic arguments beyond the liberal base.
+In 2018, Democratic women ran for office, donated to candidates, and participated in activism in historic numbers, and there are plenty of signs that Trump's personal attitude toward women and dismissal of high-profile sexual misconduct claims boosted Democratic arguments beyond the liberal base.

 Brian Schaffner, a professor of political science at Tufts University, analyzed pre-midterm surveys collected by liberal analytics firm Data For Progress and found a clear trend: The more voters showed concern about “hostile sexism” in their questions, the more likely they were to vote for Democratic House candidates.
 This relationship held even while controlling for other factors like partisanship and ideology.